genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/04_events.md

 ## Section objectives
 The goal of this section is to define and build:
-- an event handler for creating trades and a
+- an Event Handler for creating trades and a
-- data server for reading positions and trades.
+- Data Server for reading positions and trades.

 ## Data Server